ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

 6. Delete the old ingestion key.
 Click the **X** next to the ingestion key to be deleted.

-## Step 2: Remove any configuration in the cluster that uses the old ingestion key
+## Remove any configuration in the cluster that uses the old ingestion key
 {: #kube_reset_step2}
 {: step}